slgobinath/SafeEyes/README.md

 - python3-psutil
 - xprintidle (optional)

+## Features
+ - Remind you to take breaks
+ - Disable keyboard during breaks
+ - Notification before and after breaks
+ - Smart pause if system is idle
+ - Customizable using plug-ins
+ - Multi-screen support
+ - Customizable user interface
+ - RPC API to control externally
+ - Command-line arguments to control the running instance

 ## Writing Safe Eyes plug-in
 A plugin is a combination of two files: `plugin.py` and `config.json`.
 These two files must be placed in a directory: `~/.config/safeeyes/plugins/<plugin-id>`.
 Optionally a plugin also can have an image file `icon.png` which is used to represent the plugin in the Settings dialog.